What does the LAWA Air Quality National Picture Summary 2023 tell us about air quality in NZ towns?

 Not all air pollutants are measured and reported on in all monitored towns.
 Air quality monitoring is targeted at areas of poor air quality.
 The pollutants measured are determined by the sources of pollution.

-Reporting on PM2.5 concentrations is not currently required, but councils are increasingly adding PM2.5 monitoring to gain more understanding about PM sources so that they can manage the problem.
+Reporting on PM2.5 concentrations is not currently required, but councils are increasingly adding PM2.5 monitoring to gain more understanding about PM sources so that they can manage any poor air quality.
 For more on types of air pollution see our factsheets covering particulate matter and gases.

 Why do regional councils and unitary authorities monitor air quality?

-Regional councils and unitary authorities report on how levels of air pollutants in their towns compare to the NESAQ and to other international guidelines including for PM2.5.
+Regional councils and unitary authorities report on how levels of air pollutants in their towns compare to the NES-AQ and to international guidelines including for PM2.5.

 How do regional councils and unitary authorities monitor air quality?